whynotearth/Meredith/README.md

 She comes with all the backend functionalities needed to build a full webapp, including a hotel booking/calendar engine, integration with stripe for ecommerce, authentication with facebook/google, and is getting better every day!

 ## Features
+* Building a web app
+* Hotel booking enigne
+* E-commerce integration
+* Authentication for Google/Facebook

+## Deployment
 .net for rest API
 python

-## Deployment

 ## We'd love your help making WHY NOT EARTH better